andreshere00/Splitter_MR/docs/examples/schema/html_tag_splitter.md

 | 0001  | donut | Cake  | Regular | Chocolate               |
 | 0001  | donut | Cake  | Regular | Maple                   |

-!!!
-Note
-    If you want to always include the table header in every chunk (for tables), you can enhance the splitter to prepend the `<thead>` content to each chunk.

 **And that's it!** You can now flexibly chunk HTML tables for processing, annotation, or LLM ingestion.

 ---